College Football Playoff Bubble Watch: Breaking down every conference

 If the playoff were today

-Work to do: Arizona, Baylor, BYU, Houston, TCU, Texas Tech, UCF, Utah
+Work to do: Arizona, Arizona State, BYU, Cincinnati, Houston, Iowa State, Kansas, TCU, UCF, Utah

 Independent